 program clearance packets.

 What is this money used for?
-Transportation, uniforms, coach and adviser stipends, equipment, officials, tournament entry costs
+Transportation, uniforms, equipment, officials & tournament entry costs

 Description: Participation donations started in the 2010-11 school year in order to make up a district shortfall of over $1 million for extra curricular activities.
 The participation donation money is intended to replace the money that once came from the district but has been reduced by over 50% due to state funding decreases.
 Each program has been given a suggested participation donation amount based upon the total cost to run that program.
 It was anticipated that 75% of participants would give the suggested donation amount.
 While the entire suggested participation donation amount is preferred, any donation is greatly appreciated.